FREQUENTLY ASKED QUESTIONS

-OpenSRP is short for "Open Smart Register Platform".
+OpenSRP is short for “Open Smart Register Platform”.
 It is an open-source, mobile-first platform, built to enable data-driven decision making at all levels of the health system.
-It was designed to address the problem with existing technology solutions that are fragmented, unscalable, functionally limited, and not interoperable with national-level information systems.
+OpenSRP is a FHIR native app designed to support the WHO Smart Guidelines.
+The goal of OpenSRP is to help promote the adoption of standards based care while providing interoperability with national-level information systems through FHIR.

 It connects frontline health workers with their constituencies and the health system at large.
 It supports the health worker in prioritizing point-of-care tasks, tracking service delivery and greatly simplifies reporting from the field.
 It can work completely offline to accommodate low bandwidth constraints — in even the most remote locations on Earth.